Setup a BOI Software Company in Thailand

 Is There an Easier Way?

-The good news is we’ve already done it, so you don’t have to.
-Using Iglu’s unique business model, we can help freelancers, employees, employers, and startups benefit from BOI company status without the headaches.
+If you are working as a freelancer, remote employee or startup, Iglu offers a unique business model that can help you.
 If working in Thailand is your preferred destination to relocate your team, set up a new dev shop, or base yourself as a freelancer, don’t hesitate to get in touch with us and see how we can work together.

-You can read more about the Thailand BOI’s at the official site by clicking here.
+You can read more about Thailand BOI at their official site by clicking here.